The Hidden Properties Behind Animal Foraging Strategies

 Abstract

-Fundamentally, foraging is the action of searching and collecting for food in nature.
+Fundamentally, is the action of searching and collecting for food in nature.
 Unlike hunting, which is distinguished by active pursuit and flight, foraging centers around detection, gathering and transport.
 Every animal has their individualized method for foraging, nevertheless, these methods are either designed to be performed individually or collaboratively.
 Furthermore, this seemingly simple, essential concept of obtaining food can be examined through its complex physical implications.
-In fact, the various foraging methods investigated in this essay will unpack just that, looking into detection plans concerning the vision and flocking behaviours of birds as well as the use of sponges by Bottlenose Dolphins.
+In fact, the various foraging methods investigated in this essay will unpack just that, looking into detection plans concerning the and flocking behaviours of as well as the use of sponges by Bottlenose Dolphins.
 The essay will then examine the gathering element of foraging with Woodpeckers’ food retrieving drilling techniques, followed by the investigation of ants’ transportation of food source, whether it be with the Myrmicine ant species who perform alone, or the Paratrechina longicornis and Solenopsis invicta ants who choose to forage collaboratively.
 In this article, we will expand on six examples of foraging and their ties with varying physical properties.

 Introduction